-Enclosed is the 2019 Habitat Monitoring Report for FFWCC Permit No. VOL-20 the Victoria Park Gopher Tortoise/Scrub Jay Preserve in Deland, Florida.
-Victoria Park is a ±1,859-acre development that primarily consists of residential communities, golf courses, commercial tracts and numerous preservation areas including a ±151-acre preserve located in the northeast quadrant (north of Orange Camp Road and east of Martin Luther King Jr. Beltway).
-This preserve is comprised of ±111 acres of uplands and ±40 acres of wetlands and the uplands are primarily managed for the Florida scrub jay and gopher tortoise.
+Enclosed is the 2020 Habitat Monitoring Report for FFWCC Permit No. VOL-20 the Victoria Park Gopher Tortoise/Scrub Jay Preserve in Deland, Florida.
+Victoria Park is a $\pm 1,859$ -acre development that primarily consists of residential communities, golf courses, commercial tracts and numerous preservation areas including a ± 151 -acre preserve located in the northeast quadrant (north of Orange Camp Road and east of Martin Luther King Jr. Beltway).
+This preserve is comprised of ± 111 acres of uplands and ± 40 acres of wetlands and the uplands are primarily managed for the Florida scrub jay and gopher tortoise.
 This report documents the management activities and the status of the habitat within the preserve for this year.

-Maintenance for 2019 occurred in North Preserve Management Units 1, 2, and 3 and South Preserve Management Unit 1 and consisted of mechanically mowing and exotic plant treatments to enhance the habitat.
-Land management activities in the preserve improved coverage as illustrated in the photographs and transect data.
+Maintenance for 2020 occurred in North Preserve Management Units 4 and South Preserve Management Unit 3 and 4 consisting of mechanically mowing and exotic plant treatments to enhance the habitat.
+Land management activities in the preserve are steadily improving diversity and coverage as illustrated in the photographs and transect data.
 The Victoria Park Community Council is dedicated to working with the responsible agencies for support in management decisions.
-If you have any questions, please contact Paul Mann or Dylan Larson by email at <a href="maintenant-mainte
+If you have any questions, please contact Paul Mann or Dylan Larson by email at pmann@millerlegg.com or dlarson@millerlegg.com or by phone at (954) 436-7000.